httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 salt:

-: The "salt" parameter contains a base64url-encoded octets [RFC7515] that is used as salt in deriving a unique content encryption key (see {{derivation}}).
+: The "salt" parameter contains a base64url-encoded octets {{!RFC7515}} that is used as salt in deriving a unique content encryption key (see {{derivation}}).
   The "salt" parameter MUST be present, and MUST be exactly 16 octets long when decoded.
-The "salt" parameter MUST NOT be reused for two different payload bodies that have the same input keying material; generating a random salt for every application of the content encoding ensures that content encryption key reuse is highly unlikely.
+The "salt" parameter MUST NOT be reused for two different payload bodies that have the same input keying material; generating a random salt for every application of the content coding ensures that content encryption key reuse is highly unlikely.

 rs:

 : The "rs" parameter contains a positive decimal integer that describes the record size in octets.
 This value MUST be greater than 1.
-For the "aesgcm" content encoding, this value MUST NOT be greater than 2^36-31 (see
+For the "aesgcm" content coding, this value MUST NOT be greater than 2^36-31 (see {{limits}}).
-  {{limits}}).
   The "rs" parameter is optional.
 If the "rs" parameter is absent, the record size defaults to 4096 octets.

 ## Content Encryption Key Derivation {#derivation}